gree/flare/USAGE.md

 mutex-slot = 32
 # number of proxy request concurrency
 proxy-concurrency = 2
-# server name of myself
+# server name of myself (IP address is preferred)
-server-name = master.node0.example.com
+server-name = 10.0.0.5
 # server port of myself
 server-port = 12121
 # storage type (currently only "tch" is available)